Computer Animation Festival

 Submission Deadline: 15 August 2021, 23:59 UTC/GMT (Closed)

 The SIGGRAPH Asia 2021 Computer Animation Festival is now open for submissions!
 We invite creators from around the world to submit their projects and help us showcase the world’s most innovative and exciting computer animation.

 This coming December, the SIGGRAPH Asia 2021 Computer Animation Festival will convene, to celebrate the vibrant, diverse, and inspiring world of computer animation.
 From short films to scientific visualizations to AI-enhanced deepfakes, this year’s festival promises its most expansive and compelling program ever.

 An international jury of top computer animation experts will judge the best works entered in each category; from that pool of top picks, they’ll hand out three prestigious 2021 awards: Best Student Project, Jury Special, and Best in Show.
 In addition, our judges will select between 30-40 (or more) “best of the best” works from across the submission pool, to be curated into the two “stars” of the festival: the always spectacular Electronic Theater and Animation Theater screenings.

 Each year, the Electronic Theater and Animation Theater never fail to dazzle and delight conference audiences eager to sit back and enjoy an entertaining and thought-provoking sample of the world’s best CG animation.

 If it’s animated, and a computer was used at some part of its production, we want to see it!
 Join the festivities and help us honor the best in CG animation -- submit your latest projects in any of the following categories:

-Scroll down for complete submission guidelines, key dates, and a link to the online entry system.
-Make sure you remember that all submissions must be received by 15 August, 2020, 23:59 UTC/GMT.
+Make sure you remember that all submissions must be received by 15 August 2021, 23:59 UTC/GMT.